julialorrayne/Bank-Marketing-Campaign/README.md

 ### Average Balance Trends Across Months

 ![average balance across months](https://github.com/julialorrayne/Projects-images/blob/main/Bank-Marketing-Campaign/average%20balance%20across%20all%20months.png?raw=true)
 There are noticeable fluctuations, with peaks in certain months like April and December, and a dip around July.
-Actionable Insight: Higher average balances in certain months could indicate periods where customers are more financially stable and likely to subscribe.
+Higher average balances in certain months could indicate periods where customers are more financially stable and likely to subscribe.
 Campaigns could be timed to align with these months (e.g., April and December) to target high-balance customers.

 This chart illustrates **monthly fluctuations in clients’ average account balances**, providing insight into seasonal financial stability and potential campaign timing.